The Facilitate network is managed by a steering committee with a membership drawn from a range of Irish tertiary institutions.

 Treasurer: Yvonne Delaney, University of Limerick

-Members: Marek McGann (University of Limerick), Alison Clancy (University College Dublin), Emma O’Brien (University of Limerick), Anita Byrne (Dundalk Institute of Technology), Irene Hartigan (University College Cork), Lorna Dodd (Maynooth University), Catherine (Kay) Hack (Ulster University).
+Members: Marek McGann (University of Limerick), Alison Clancy (University College Dublin), Bob Lawlor (Maynooth University), Anita Byrne (Dundalk Institute of Technology), Irene Hartigan (University College Cork), Lorna Dodd (Maynooth University), Catherine (Kay) Hack (Ulster University).

 Bob is a Lecturer in the Department of Electronic Engineering at Maynooth University.
 He has been directly involved in Education since 1991 and has worked in a wide range of pedagogical areas at third and fourth level.
 He holds masters degrees in Applied e-Learning (2010 – Dublin Institute of Technology) and Problem-Based Learning (2016 – Aalborg University, Denmark) and is interested in applying this training in his teaching practice.
 He also hold a masters and PhD in Electronic Engineeing.